razerofficial/razer-sdk-docs/README.md

 ### Adobe Air

-`Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
+`Adobe Air` is a `2D` engine. `Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
 Adobe recently renamed their `Flash` product as `Animate CC` part of the `Adobe Creative Cloud` suite.
 The `RazerSDK` can be accessed via the `RazerSDK Native Extension`.
 For details and samples visit [https://github.com/razerofficial/adobe-air-razer-sdk](https://github.com/razerofficial/adobe-air-razer-sdk).

 ### Cocos2d

+`Cocos2d` is a `2D` and `3D` C++ engine.
 The `RazerSDK` can be accessed via the `RazerSDK Cocos2d Plugin`.
 For details and samples visit [https://github.com/razerofficial/cocos2d-plugin-razer-sdk](https://github.com/razerofficial/cocos2d-plugin-razer-sdk).

 ### GameMaker

+`GameMaker` is a `2D` engine.
 The `RazerSDK` can be accessed via a `GameMaker` extension.
 For details and samples visit [https://github.com/razerofficial/game-maker-razer-sdk](https://github.com/razerofficial/game-maker-razer-sdk).

 ### Java

 `Java` is common language supported by most `Android` game engines.
 The `RazerSDK` can be accessed via an Android Library.
 For details and samples visit [https://github.com/razerofficial/java-razer-sdk](https://github.com/razerofficial/java-razer-sdk).

+### Marmalade

+`Marmalade` is a `2D` and `3D` C++ engine.
+The `RazerSDK` can be accessed via a `RazerSDK Marmalade` extension.
+For details and samples visit [https://github.com/razerofficial/marmalade-plugin-razer-sdk](https://github.com/razerofficial/marmalade-plugin-razer-sdk).

 ### Unity

-`Unity` is a popular game engine.
+`Unity` is a `2D` and `3D` engine.
 The `RazerSDK` can be accessed via the `RazerSDK Unity Plugin`.
 For details and samples visit [https://github.com/razerofficial/unity-plugin-razer-sdk](https://github.com/razerofficial/unity-plugin-razer-sdk).

 ### Unreal

-`Unreal` is another popular game engine.
+`Unreal` is a `2D` and `3D` engine.
 The `RazerSDK` can be accessed via the `RazerSDK UE4 Plugin`.
 For details and samples visit [https://github.com/razerofficial/ue4-plugin-razer-sdk](https://github.com/razerofficial/ue4-plugin-razer-sdk).

 # Getting Started